 These soft Oatmeal Pumpkin Cookie with a Maple Glaze are full of fall flavor and topped with a homemade maple glaze.
 You have to make these cookies this fall, or just right now!

 Oatmeal Pumpkin Cookie with a Maple Glaze

 Stop what you are doing right now and make these cookies!
 Okay first finish reading the recipe and then stop what you are doing and make these cookies.
-When it comes to fall baking these Oatmeal Pumpkin Cookie with a Maple Glaze are #1 on my list.
+When it comes to fall baking this Oatmeal Pumpkin Cookie recipe with a Maple Glaze is #1 on my list.
 Soft cookies with your favorite pumpkin flavor and then topped with a maple glaze.

 When I say topped with maple glaze I may mean drenched.
-I might have went a little over board here and just poured it all on… But you only live once right?
+I might have gone a little overboard here and just poured it all on… But you only live once right?
 Just dump the icing on!
-After I let them cool on a wire wrack and let the glaze settle before eating.
-Okay thats a lie I ate 2 first and then sat them on a wire rack to settle.
+After I let them cool on a wire rack and let the glaze settle before eating.
+Okay, that’s a lie I ate 2 first and then sat them on a wire rack to settle.

 More Recipes for YOU:

 Pumpkin Chocolate Chip Cookies: These cookies are the best and one that have to be on your fall baking list.

 Chocolate Chip Pumpkin Muffins: Muffins are always the perfect breakfast and these muffins are the best fall breakfast.